Got Questions? We have answers!

 We have a very limited number of singles in our inventory, so we don't include the ability to preference a single room within the contract.
 Once you are in self-selection, you can look for available single rooms and place yourself in that space if one is visible.

-If you believe you require a single room due to a documented disability-related condition, you will need to register with Disability Resources and Educational Services (DRES) in addition to submitting your housing contract.
-Please make sure to note your request within the online housing contract in the Accommodations and Assignment Considerations section of the Personal Contacts and Details Section.
+If you believe you require a single room due to a documented disability-related condition, you will need to apply for services with Disability Resources and Educational Services (DRES) in addition to submitting your housing contract.
+Please make sure to note your request within the online housing contract in the Accommodations and Assignment Considerations section of the Personal Contacts and Details Section along with submitting the DRES Letter of Accommodation Request.

 How does roommate selection work?